theKashey/rewiremock/README.md

  !!! the last line here may disable Jest sandboxing. !!!

- Also it will disable Jest transformation, killing all the jest magics.
+ Also, it will disable Jest transformation, killing all the jest magics.

- To be able continue use ES6/imports - you have to enforce Babel to be applied in the `common` way.
+ To be able to continue using ES6/imports - you have to enforce Babel to be applied in the `common` way.
  ```js
  describe('block of tests', () => {
    // require babel-register in describe or it block.